 Electroacupuncture can be used to increase the stimulation of the acupuncture points, so is a great help in many cases.
 With these quality machines, we can set the frequency and strength of the stimulation, with known actions on the local tissues being needled and depending on the Hertz being used, the nervous system responses being targeted.
 Electroacupuncture works through creating neuronal signals between the peripheral and central nervous systems in the body.

 How is it done?

 An electroacupuncture machine uses an oscillator to generate a pulsating current, which is connected, via small alligator clips, to acupuncture needles that have already been placed in the skin as per normal.
-The frequency and amplitude of the current is controlled by settings on the machine.
 The level of output is slowly turned up until the patient feels a small amount of stimulation.
-It can then carefully increased until it is at a level that feels right.
+It can then carefully increased until it is at a level that feels comfortable.

 Does it hurt?